Irratzo/Containers/content/setup.rst

   salloc -n 1 -t 1:00:00

-And for a GPU-node with *X* number of GPUs per node (there are 4 GPUs per node in Vega)
+And for a GPU-node with *X* number of GPUs per node (there are 4 GPUs avaiable per node in Vega)

 ..code-block :: bash